zhaw/neural_style/mrf_cnn/README.md

 * style-size: shape that style image be resized to, this is very import because scale matters a lot in this model
 * lr: learning rate
 * num-res: depth of pyramid, see symbol.py for detail
-* num-rotation: rotate style image how many times, better set to zero or there will be pure black patches
+* num-rotation: rotate style image how many times
 * num-scale: scale style image how many times
 * stride: stride when extract MRF patches
 * patch-size: size of MRF patches